enfrte/alpine-wp/README.md

 # alpine-wp

-A very simple headless WordPress using AlpineJS on the frontend
+A very simple site using headless WordPress and AlpineJS on the frontend.

 ## Ingredients